asavagar/uk-covid19-firm-creation/content/reports/Jan2021/index.md

 ## <i class="fas fa-map-marker-alt"></i>  <span class="ml-1">Regional Analysis</span>

-The following map[^1] shows the average percentage change of new registrations occurred in December relative to December 2019.
+The following map shows the average percentage change of new registrations occurred in December relative to December 2019.
 Greater changes are showed with bigger bubbles.
 To see the values, hoover your mouse over each bubble.

 {{< chart data="bubbles" >}}

-A similar illustration follows in a form of a heatmap to associate areas and their percentage change, as before.
-{{< chart data="map" >}}

 The following graph aggregates the business creation by country.
 We separate London from England.
 In December 2020, firm creation remains higher in all regions than it was in 2019.
 Following lockdown-I, an uneven recovery is observed among all countries.
 Since the end of June, Scotland and Wales maintain a positive business creation relative to the same period of 2019.
 Northern Ireland's recovery commences the same period.
 It faces, though, several fluctuations until the end of lockdown-II.
 In London, firm creation escapes the initial lockdown shock quickly and catches up 2019 levels since April.
 The remaining English regions perform better than the three countries under devolved administration; their recovery occurs faster.